-Between spurts of workshop warp prep, which can be rather mind-numbing, I wove one more pattern on the four-color pebble weave band and rearranged the colors a little for the repeated motif.
+Between spurts of warping which can be rather mind-numbing, I wove one more pattern on the four-color pebble weave band and rearranged the colors a little for the repeated motif.
 This is certainly something that can “un-numb” my mind!

 Let’s look at what others have been up to….

 I taught Janet the two-heddle intermesh technique that I teach in my second book, when I was visiting with her in northern California last spring.
 She wove this guitar strap using her own handspun wool and…. look at that, first prize at County Fair!
 The strap has bird, leaf and hummingbird patterns.
 I got to see it when I was at her place in July but wasn’t allowed to show it here at that time because of the rules of entry in the Fair.
 I have been waiting and waiting to show you how fabulous this is.

 Figmentling, from Ravelry, told me that she learned how to twine from the basic tutorial here on my blog.
 This is another resource that she consulted as well as this discussion on Weavolution where my friend, Franco Rios, lists many more resources for instructions and information.
 Then, she took it so so much further and created the bag you see above!
 It has interesting finishing techniques and a braided strap that she learned to make from Ingrid Crickmore’s loop braiding blog.
 She drafted her own pattern which she says commemorates the new bak’tun in the Mayan calendar.

 DigitalLeaf from Ravelry shared pictures of her backstrap project.

 And finally, I would like to share a comment I got from a reader this week.
 As one of my goals in writing my second book was to have people feeling confident and inspired enough to design and weave their own pebble weave patterns, I can’t tell you how happy this comment made me: